nithkish/route-details-assign/README.md

 All the components are categorized into two folders.

-1.components - components containing the main content and logic of the page.
+1. components - components containing the main content and logic of the page.

-2.utilComponents - components which can be reused in other components following the same patterns.
+2. utilComponents - components which can be reused in other components following the same patterns.

 ##Main Libraries Used

-1.reactstrap - a subset of bootstrap, primarily used because of the ease of usage.
+1. reactstrap - a subset of bootstrap, primarily used because of the ease of usage.

-2.fontawesome- for free icons
+2. fontawesome- for free icons